AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 We collected a dataset of recipes, pictures, and nutritional properties.
 Then we experimented with various features and models to best predict calories and other nutritional information directly from an image.
 We measure our results objectively and show that multi-task learning improves the performance.

 # Related Work
-Most of the previous approaches are based on several components to split the kcal prediction in sub problems.
+Most of the previous approaches are based on several components to split the kcal prediction into sub problems.

-The authors [@myers] implemented a mobile application and propose an approach which relies on several steps.
+The authors in [@myers] implemented a mobile application and propose an approach which relies on several steps.
 Summarizing they perform the following steps to estimate the kcal information:

 - Deciding if the image is a food image
 - Restaurant detection according GPS